In Exercises 29–32, determine the minimum sample size n needed to... | Channels for Pearson+

 1

-Substitute the given values into the formula: (population standard deviation) and (margin of error).
+Substitute the given values into the formula: σ = 6.8 and E = 1.
+Replace zc with the critical z-value obtained in the previous step.

-) by the population standard deviation ( z c σ).
-Then divide the result by the margin of error ( E).

-Square the result from the previous step to calculate the minimum sample size n.
-If n is not a whole number, always round up to the nearest whole number, as sample size must be an integer.
+Square the result of the fraction to compute the minimum sample size n.
+If n is not a whole number, always round up to the nearest integer, as sample size must be an integer.

 Verified video answer for a similar problem: